 Are you ready for some

 football tank wars!?
-A game developer v. game developer lawsuit includes elements of online intellectual property and slander…kinda.
+A game developer v. game developer lawsuit, the case we’re about o dissect involves both online intellectual property and slander…kinda.

-Unwilling to go quietly into that deep night, Gamebox opted to file a counter-claim.
+Unwilling to go quietly into that digital night, Gamebox filed a counter-claim.
 The Chinese developer is alleging “illicit competition and slander.”

 Who Will Win This Game Developer Lawsuit?